PLAN YOUR VISIT

 - Annual Members grandstand viewing

-Single Annual Membership is now available for £150.00 For more information or to make a booking please call the office 015395 36340.
+Single Annual Membership is £160.00 per person.
+For more information please call the office 015395 36340.
+Our capacity for annual membership is now full for 2021

 Cartmel Racecourse is most easily accessed from junction 36 of the M6 via the A590.
-Follow the signs towards Barrow and Ulverston until you reach the turn-off for High Newton, where you will also see a sign for Cartmel Priory and pick up our temporary yellow event signage.
+Follow the signs towards Barrow and Ulverston until you reach the turn-off for High Newton, where you will also see a sign for Cartmel Priory.
+Our temporary yellow event signage will be in place from the A590.

 The lanes around the racecourse are very beautiful, but also quite narrow.
 To assist with the traffic management, we make several of the lanes one-way – so it is particularly important that you follow the event signage and NOT your sat-nav.
 Look out for signs to your preferred enclosure, Paddock or Course, as the entrance routes are at different ends of the village.
 It is strongly recommended that you aim to arrive well before the first race, as access to the Racing Enclosures will be limited afterwards.

-Parking on the inside of the track costs £6 per car, while parking in the fields outside the racecourse is free – so please don’t try to park on any of the roads in or near the village as this is likely to cause an obstruction.
+Parking on the course car park is £10 per car, while parking in our overflow car parks on the edge of the racecourse is free – so please don’t try to park on any of the roads in or near the village as this is likely to cause an obstruction, and could result in a fine, or your car being towed.

-If you are planning to travel by taxi, it is strongly recommended that you book now, as it is unlikely that there will be many available on the day.
-Although taxis can drop off at the racecourse, it is easier (and cheaper) for them to drop off and pick up from the lay-by opposite Cartmel Priory School, near the Pig and Whistle public house.
+If you are planning to travel by taxi, it is strongly recommended that you book in advance, as it is unlikely that there will be many available on the day.
+To reduce traffice we ask for all taxis to drop off and pick up from the lay-by opposite Cartmel Priory School, near the Pig and Whistle public house on the edge of the village.

 Parking for coaches is available in the designated Coach Park.
 Coaches are unable to park in any other car park other than the coach park area.
 Coach party organisers should inform the Racecourse Office that they will require a coach parking space 5 days in advance of the raceday if possible.